ros2/ros2_tracing/doc/design_ros_2.md

 In `execute_*subscription()`, the `Executor` asks the `Subscription` to allocate a message though `Subscription::create_message()`.
 It then calls `rcl_take*()`, which calls `rmw_take_with_info()`.
 If that is successful, the `Executor` then passes that on to the subscription through `rclcpp::SubscriptionBase::handle_message()`.
-This checks if it's the right type of subscription (i.e. inter vs. intra process), then it calls `dispatch()` on the `rclcpp::AnySubscriptionCallback` object with the message (cast to the actual type).
+This checks if it's the right type of subscription (i.e., inter vs. intra process), then it calls `dispatch()` on the `rclcpp::AnySubscriptionCallback` object with the message (cast to the actual type).
 This calls the actual `std::function` with the right signature.

 Finally, it returns the message object through `Subscription::return_message()`.